zenstackhq/zenstack-docs/docs/get-started/full-todo-app.md

 ---
-description: Example of a fully functional Todo app.
+description: Example of a fully functional Todo SaaS.
 sidebar_position: 8
-sidebar_label: Full Todo App Example
+sidebar_label: Todo SaaS Example
 ---

-# Fully Functional Todo App Example
+# Fully Functional Todo SaaS Example

 The tutorials provided in this section are intentionally simple to keep them as short as possible.
-Check out the [Collaborative Todo App](https://github.com/zenstackhq/sample-todo-nextjs) for a more comprehensive real-world-like sample project.
+Check out the [Todo SaaS](https://github.com/zenstackhq/sample-todo-nextjs) for a more comprehensive real-world-like sample project.

 ### Stack